fommil/fpmortals/manuscript/under-review.md

 -   `@simulacrum.typeclass` generates `.ops` on the companion, providing convenient syntax for types that have a typeclass instance.
--   *typeclass derivation* is compiletime composition of typeclass instances, based on other typeclass instances.
+-   *typeclass derivation* is compiletime composition of typeclass instances.
--   *generic instances* use the shapeless library to automatically derive typeclass instances for your data types.
+-   *generic instances* automatically derive instances for your data types.